Multi-Agent Active Search using Detection and Location Uncertainty: Experimental Results

-\cref{fig:results_inf} illustrates the performance of UnIK compared to NATS and LU in a single agent setting ($J = 1$).
-At each step, an action is chosen uniformly at random and the agent executes it to receive the observation.
-In any trial, the agent's set of actions and corresponding observations is ensured to be the same whether it chooses UnIK, NATS or LU as the inference algorithm. \cref{fig:inf_p1} shows the full recovery rate of an agent when there are $k = 5$ targets distributed in a $16\times16$ search space.
-We observe that UnIK widely outperforms NATS and LU, both of which would require more than $T = 500$ measurements to achieve a full recovery rate of 1.
-Unlike NATS or LU, UnIK leverages the combined target detection and location uncertainty modeling to efficiently detect all the OOIs from the noisy observations. \cref{fig:inf_p2} further compares the efficiency of the algorithms in terms of the number of measurements needed to achieve full recovery by varying the number of targets $k \in \{1,5,10,15,20,25\}$ in the search space.
-We observe that with increasing $k$, NATS lacking the target location uncertainty modeling requires an increasingly larger number of measurements compared to UnIK to fully recover all OOI positions.
-On the other hand, in the absence of target detection uncertainty modeling, LU's performance is found to be sensitive to the threshold $c_{LU}$ and declines faster, failing in all 50 trials to fully recover all OOIs within $T = 500$ measurements for $k > 5$.
-The best performance was achieved at $c_{LU} = \frac{2}{3}$ for $k = 1$ and $c_{LU} = \frac{3}{4}$ for $k = 5$.
+We compare UnIK against two other inference methods: (1) NATS \cite{ghods2021multi}, which only accounts for detection uncertainty and (2) LU, which is our designed location uncertainty only baseline. \cref{fig:results_inf} illustrates the performance of UnIK compared to NATS and LU in a single agent setting ($J = 1$) in a $16\times16$ search space, over 50 random trials.
+At each step, an action is chosen uniformly at random.
+The agent's actions and corresponding observations are the same across the three inference algorithms.

+\cref{fig:inf_p1} shows the full recovery rate of an agent when there are $k 5$ targets in a $16 16$ search space.
+Unlike NATS or LU, UnIK leverages the combined target detection and location uncertainty to detect all the OOIs with fewer measurements. \cref{fig:inf_p2} further compares the efficiency of the algorithms in terms of number of measurements needed to achieve full recovery by varying the number of targets $k \in \{1,5,10,15,20,25\}$.
+With increasing $k$, NATS lacking the target location uncertainty modeling requires an increasingly larger number of measurements compared to UnIK.
+On the other hand, in the absence of target detection uncertainty modeling, LU's performance is sensitive to the detection threshold and declines faster, failing in all 50 trials to recover all OOIs within $T = 500$ measurements for $k > 5$.